joelouthan/theologic.us/content/posts/0-study-romans/2021-03-31-study-romans.md

 Certainly not glorification!
 Who else but by the power and might and grace and sovereignty of God can lift the dead corpse not only unto the truly alive, but the fullness of joy, endless pleasures, and perfect satisfaction forevermore!

 Ours to do is to obey the Lord Jesus Christ only by the power of the Spirit: repent of you sins and give your sins over to God!

+> 2 Thessalonians 2:15-17 (CSB) So then, brothers and sisters, stand firm and hold to the traditions you were taught, whether by what we said or what we wrote.
+>
+> May our Lord Jesus Christ himself and God our Father, who has loved us and given us eternal encouragement and good hope by grace, encourage your hearts and strengthen you in every good work and word.